© 2020 by Kendra Healing Arts

 all classes are trauma sensitive

-Trauma-sensitive yoga practice offers a safe and sensitive space for you to learn self-regulation and self-awareness skills that build a sustainable resilience.
+Yes.
+Trauma-sensitive yoga practice offers a safe and sensitive space for everyone to learn self-regulation and self-awareness skills that build a sustainable resilience.
 It is about learning to feel safe and at home in your body by practicing embodied choice making, and taking effective action.

 Anxiety and depression, are often the result of unresolved trauma and trauma sensitive yoga offers practices that may help bring awareness to your nervous system and its survival responses, which in turn help you integrate stressful experiences.